“I don’t know what to do with my life.”

 “If you do tomorrow what you did today, you will get tomorrow what you got today.” – Benjamin Franklin

-No one knows what they’re doing in their 20s because very few understand that time is the most precious asset in life, and you will never get it back.
+No one knows what they’re doing with their lives in their 20s because very few understand that time is the most precious asset in life, and you will never get it back.
 Not even billionaires can buy more time.
 They die, just like you and I will.
 Time is your most valuable resource, and it’s constantly trickling away.
 You can save up money, you can strive to earn more later and make up the losses from your youth, but your time here is finite.

 If you want different results tomorrow, do different things today.
 It will never be easier to take big risks and try new things than when you’re still young—you’re likely to have fewer commitments and obligations to hold you down.
 If your environment is holding you back, change your environment.